Frequently Asked Questions

 What can I do if my Student Mobility Card is lost or stolen?

-A: We’re sorry to hear that.
 Report your Student Mobility Card as lost in our Student Mobility App.
 Check the following steps below:

 1. Login to the app